influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/ossArtifact.md

 # workflow.v1alpha1.ossArtifact

-OSSArtifact is the location of an Alibaba Cloud OSS artifact
+"OSSArtifact is the location of an Alibaba Cloud OSS artifact"

 ## Index